carbon-language/carbon-lang/flang/documentation/Calls.md

 The address of the host subprogram storage used to hold the escaping objects needs to be saved alongside the code address(es) that represent a procedure pointer.
-It also needs to be conveyed alongside the actual argument for a dummy procedure.
+It also needs to be conveyed alongside the text address for a dummy procedure.

-For subprograms that can be called with an implicit interface, we cannot use a "procedure pointer descriptor" to represent an actual argument for a dummy procedure -- a Fortran '77 routine with an `EXTERNAL` dummy argument expects to receive a single address.
-Instead, when passing an actual procedure on a call to a procedure that can be called with an implicit interface, we will need to use additional arguments to convey the host storage link addresses.
+For subprograms that can be called with an implicit interface, we cannot use a "procedure pointer descriptor" to represent a a dummy procedure -- a Fortran '77 routine with an `EXTERNAL` dummy argument expects to receive a single address argument.
+Instead, when passing an actual procedure to a procedure that can be called with an implicit interface, we will need to package the host link in a trampoline.

+GNU Fortran and Intel Fortran construct trampolines by writing a sequence of machine instructions to a block of storage in the host's stack frame, which requires the stack to be executable, which seems inadvisable for security reasons;
+XLF manages trampolines in its runtime support library, which adds some overhead to their construction and a reclamation obligation;
+NAG Fortran manages a static fixed-sized stack of trampolines per call site, imposing a hidden limit on recursion and foregoing reentrancy;
+PGI uses descriptors, but loses the host link when passing the dummy procedure code address over an implicit interface, leading to crashes when they turn out to be needed.

+F18 will use both descriptors and a pool of trampolines in its runtime support library, and use the trampolines only for calls to routines that need to support an implicit interface.

 ## Further topics to document